MaherUnlocker/custum-react-table/README.md

         customSelect
         // --->here showing global filter input on the top of table showGlobalFilter

+        //----> the props for decaling checkbox on expand mode canMovedCheckboxLeftOnExpand

         // --->here showing  filter button  on the top of table showFilter
         filterActive={filterActive}